pansay/linguistica/content/posts/2014-10-05_linguistica.md

 ## Conventions

-I shall write the language of particular words using their [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), e.g. : *lingüística* [es], *linguistica* [la].
+- I shall write the language of particular words using their [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), e.g. : *lingüística* [es], *linguistica* [la].
 Even when writing English words, I'll use this format to annotate all language specific word-concepts (words, expressions, concepts, whose translation might not be straightforward), such as *course of action* [en].

  Later, I might use this annotation to allow searching the blog by language and by word-concept-expression.

+- I'll use the ISO 8601 format for dates.

 ## Links